-Constructing two new telecommunications paths to the proposed LSPGC Collinsville Substation-a new microwave tower would be constructed and owned by PG&E at the substation and a new fiber optic path would be installed between existing fiber in the City of Pittsburg and the proposed substation.
+Constructing two new telecommunications paths to the proposed LSPGC Collinsville Substation a new microwave tower would be constructed and owned by PG&E at the substation and a new fiber optic path would be installed between existing fiber in the City of Pittsburg and the proposed substation.

 In April 2024, 2023-2024 Transmission Plan was approved by CAISO, and it identified the Collinsville 230 kV Reactor Project as a needed near-term policy driven upgrade to the proposed Collinsville-Pittsburg 230 kV transmission lines.
 The Collinsville 230 kV Reactor Project includes two 20-ohm series reactors per phase, to be located within the proposed LSPGC Collinsville Substation fence line, and would be constructed concurrently with the Collinsville 500/230 kV Substation Project.
-As such, LSPGC included the components associated with the Collinsville 230 kV Reactor Project as part of the Collinsville Substation 500/230 kV Substation Project's PEA.
-However, because the Collinsville 230 kV Reactor Project is considered a separate project by CAISO (approved in different Transmission Plans) it would be processed through a separate GO 131-D application and proceeding with the CPUC but would be included in the CPUC's CEQA analysis for the larger Collinsville 500/23 kV Substation Project.
+As such, LSPGC included the components associated with the Collinsville 230 kV Reactor Project as part of the Collinsville Substation 500/230 kV Substation Project as part of the Collinsville Substation 500/230 kV Substation Project as part of the Collinsville Substation 500/230 kV Substation Project is considered a separate project by CAISO (approved in different Transmission Plans) it would be processed through a separate GO 131-D application and proceeding with the CPUC but would be included in the CPUC's CEQA analysis for the larger Collinsville 500/23 kV Substation Project.